How to Interpret Hearing Test Results

 When you complete a hearing test your audiologist will hand you the test results in the form of an audiogram.
 The graphs, crosses, circles and lines may look a little confusing at first but the test results are really not that daunting.
 And understanding your hearing test will help you make really well-informed decisions about the best treatment for your needs.

-What then does a hearing test measure and how do you interpret the results?
+What then does the test measure and how do you interpret hearing test results?
 Your audiologist may conduct a number of tests but the most common tests use pure tones and speech sounds to test your ability to hear across the full range of sounds.

 Your audiologist will mark your hearing test results on a graph that will look something like this.